 Corn syrups is a broader category of syrups that includes HFCS as just described.
 This product category is also referred to as sweeteners.
-Types of corn syrups include 42%, 55%, and 90% HFCS, a range of syrups with DE (dextrose equivalent) 20 to 95, and 65% highmaltose corn syrup (HMCS).9 Dextrose equivalent is a measure of the amount of reducing sugars determined by heating the syrup in a reducing solution of copper sulfate.
-The DE gives an indication of the degree of polymerization of starch sugars, therefore sugars with higher DE were not hydrolyzed as long as sugars with a low DE.
-Figure A7 gives the price of what the USDA terms "corn syrup" from 1983 to 2016.
-The average annual price of corn syrup according to the USDA ERS in 2015 was \$605/ton.5
+Types of corn syrups include 42%, 55%, and 90% HFCS, a range of syrups with DE (dextrose equivalent) 20 to 95, and 65% high-maltose corn syrup (HMCS).7 DE is a measure of the amount of reducing sugars determined by heating the syrup in a reducing solution of copper sulfate.
+DE gives an indication of the degree of polymerization of starch sugars, therefore sugars with higher DE were not hydrolyzed as long as sugars with a low DE.
+Figure A7 gives the price of what the USDA terms "corn syrup" from 1983 to 2023.
+Corn syrup price in the Midwest was \$990 per 34 / Cedar Rapids Food and Bioprocessors Manufacturing Report ton in June 2023, according to the USDA's feed grains database. $^{\scriptscriptstyle 4}$